 Fig2 Note we get a similar shape to the trifolium with lattice QCD theory.
+Fig4 ultrarelativistic electron motion gives correct mass.

-Thus the neutron charge configuration allows for the creation of both the W and the Hv and the proton charge configuration does not allow this.
+Thus the neutron charge configuration allows for the creation of both the W and the $H{\nu}$ and the proton charge configuration does not allow this.